jddiosana/COE197-Machine-Learning/README.md

-### COE197-Machine-Learning
+### Machine Learning Projects
-This GitHub repository is for COE 197 - Foundations of Machine Learning
+This is a GitHub repository of projects I created to practice machine learning.